-Similar to the other parts of the nose, such as the bridge and tip, the nostrils need customized attention, as nostril size, shape and width vary for each patient.
-The outer edges of the nostril are composed of a fatty, fibrous, soft tissue, and the nostril size, thickness and flaring are due to the quantity of this fibro-fatty tissue.
-Everyone’s nostrils have their own unique shape and size — you should only consider surgery if your nostril structure has been bothering you for a long period of time!
+Similar to the other parts of the nose, such as the bridge and tip, changing the nostrils requires customized attention.
+Nostril size, shape, and width vary for each person, and each patient has different motivations and goals for nostril reduction surgery.
+The outer edges of the nostril are composed of a fatty, fibrous, soft tissue, and a person’s nostril size, thickness and flaring depends on the quantity of this fibro-fatty tissue.
+Each person’s nostrils are unique, you should only consider surgery if your nostril structure has been bothering you for a long period of time!

 Alar Reduction Rhinoplasty

-The surgeon will make an incision in the crease of where the nostril meets the cheek.
+A nostril reduction procedure is performed in the office under local anesthesia and takes about an hour to complete.
+The alarplasty surgeon makes an incision in the crease where the nostril meets the cheek.
 A wedge of nostril wall is removed, and then the incision is sewn shut.
-The shape of the incision may be triangular, rectangular or diamond-shape, depending on the shape of the patient’s nostril and their desired appearance.
-The alar reduction scar will hide in the crease of the nose, and the nose will appear smaller and narrower.
-For the surgery to appear natural, the nostril proportions should be in balance with the patient’s other facial features.
+The shape of the incision may be triangular, rectangular or diamond-shape, depending on the shape of the patient’s nostrils and their desired appearance.
+The nostril reduction scar will be hidden in the crease of the nose, and the nose will appear smaller and narrower.
+For the final result of the alar surgery appear natural, the nostrils should be in proportion with the patient’s other facial features.

 Nostril Reduction Healing